 Apprenticeships add real value to businesses.
 Engaging in apprenticeships is the best way to mould your next generation of staff to your business needs.
 You can employ apprentices at different levels, from school leavers and university graduates, to people who want to further their careers or change career direction completely.
 You can hire someone new or upskill an existing employee.

 All employers with a payroll over £3m already pay the apprenticeship levy, at 0.5% of their payroll.
 The levy funds can only be used on apprenticeship training, otherwise they are returned to the treasury after 24 months.
 For many levy-paying employers, the levy funds have become their training-and-recruitment fund and engaging in apprenticeships is the only way to recoup the benefits of their levy investment.

 For employers who do not pay the levy (all employers with a payroll under £3m per year) the cost of training an apprentice is 95% funded by the government, with the employer only contributing 5% of the training costs.
 So for a Business Administration Level 3 apprenticeship which would cost £5000, a non-levy employer would pay £250.

 The government provide a range of incentives to encourage employers to engage in the apprenticeship programme.

-Employers do not make any National Insurance contributions for apprentices under the age of 25.
+- Employers do not make any National Insurance contributions for apprentices under the age of 25.

-For smaller employers, with under 50 employees, the government will pay 100% of training costs for 16-18 year old apprentices, and no employer contribution is required.
+- For smaller employers, with under 50 employees, the government will pay 100% of training costs for 16-18 year old apprentices, and no employer contribution is required.

 Types of Apprenticeship